HenryLoenwind/enderio-wiki/API-Capacitors.md

 A LEVEL definition is required for all capacitors to be valid.
 This is the ultimate fallback value.

+### DURABILITY

+If an item that has durability has a NBT capacitor applied to it, then it will damage the item for 1 point each time the machine it is in completes a task.

 ### TYPE

 ```